mclemcrew/CS6340/NLP Project (VR Troopers)/README.md

 SpaCy's Custom NER and Training Pipe can be found [here](https://spacy.io/usage/training/).

 Custom word vectors were created using [Gensim's Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html)

+The Entity Ruler for Spacy can be found [here.](https://spacy.io/api/entityruler)

+The Dependency Matcher for Spacy can be found [here.](https://spacy.io/api/dependencymatcher)

 ## Creating the Model
 1. Generate the custom word vectors using the file: ``` generating_word_vectors.py```.